paulbricman/secondbrain/_buffer.md

 Machine learning ignores progressive aspect, examples are all at once usually, tutoring systems are used Scaffolding-based concept learning might work in machine learning too Dictionary definitions, by mapping definition to concept embedding might enable few-shot concept learning in NLP, with adjusting embeddings, growing
+Unsupervised learning would also help with foreign/alien/animal languages